knexator/blog/_time_genres/past-and-future.md

 Free mod for Portal 2 that adds a Time Portal, allowing the player to travel between past and future versions of the same chamber.
 Changing stuff in the past will affect the future, and you may take cubes back into the past.
 Puzzles are pretty good, even though there are some unintended solutions and small timing elements.
-The time travel doesn't really make sense (why can't a past cube go into the future?); the levels gets easier if you think about them as 2 slightly different rooms with some extra constraints connecting them, instead of thinking about it as time travel.
+The time travel doesn't really make sense (why can't a past cube go into the future?); the levels get easier if you think about them as 2 slightly different rooms with some extra constraints connecting them, instead of thinking about it as time travel.
 Really challenging but mostly fair.
 Highly recommended.